-The Company has partnered with service providers and government agencies, including Air Canada Cargo, Vision Profile Extrusions Limited, DSV Air & Sea Inc. Canada, the Edmonton Regional Airports Authority, for the Company's delivery logistics platform.
+The Company has partnered with commercial service providers, Indigenous Communities and government agencies, including Air Canada Cargo, DSV Air & Sea Inc. Canada, the Edmonton Regional Airports Authority, for the Company's delivery logistics platform.
 The executive team is in active discussions and negotiations with additional various potential clients for the Company's delivery logistics platform and through these discussions and negotiations the Company is assessing their requirements to focus the development and design of the Company's drone technology platform in order to address their needs and also comply with Canadian drone and RPAS legislation.